 What is the maximum number of items I can check out at a time?

 The limit is 100 items per cardholder.
-With our Lucky Day items (popular materials that are non-holdable), you may have 1 Lucky Day DVD checked out at a time and 2 Lucky Day books.
+With our Lucky Day items (popular materials that are non-holdable), you may have 2 Lucky Day books and 1 Lucky Day DVD or Blu-ray checked out at a time per library card.
+You may have 10 DVDs/Blu-rays total checked out at a time per library card (counting the 1 Lucky Day DVD/Blu-ray).

 Internet / Computers

 Do you have free Wi-Fi?

 Sure do!
 Network: PT-Library-WiFi.
 Password: Sunshine.
 This login info is posted around the library also.
 WiFi also works from our library parking lot and lawn, which we call ‘curbside WiFi,’ available 24/7.

 How old do you have to be to use the computers?

 To login to our adult internet stations you must be 18 years or older, unless a parent or guardian gives permission.
 There are youth computers in the Children’s Library that children under 13 years may use with parent or guardian supervision.

 Our library staff are available to answer basic computer questions.
 If you need more in-depth help, please schedule a Tech Time appointment with a librarian.
 You may do this in person, by calling 262-284-5031, or email Adult Services Librarian Alyssa Strzyzewski at firstname.lastname@example.org.